chipzx92/DataEngineeringI320/docs/presentations/modeling/01_has_many/index.md

 # Modeling Exercise (in-class)

-In Zoom working groups you will be assigned one of the relationships below.
+In 4-person working groups you will be assigned one of the relationships below.
 Each should be modeled with just two entities (two boxes) and one relationship between them (one line).

 You should (using paper and pens):